kngwyu/rpf-pytorch/README.md

 [this google collaboratory link](https://colab.research.google.com/github/kngwyu/rpf-pytorch/blob/master/rpf_pytorch.ipynb) .

-Contents are almost the same as the original one, but I added some additional exeperiments, like RPF without BootDQN.

-You can find the original notebook in the original [project page](https://sites.google.com/corp/view/randomized-prior-nips-2018/home).
+You can find the original notebook in the paper's [project page](https://sites.google.com/corp/view/randomized-prior-nips-2018/home).
-The original code is clear and quite readable, but unfortunately doesn't work without modification because of a dependency problem around `pip install git+`
+The original code is clear and quite readable, but unfortunately doesn't work without modification on google colab because of a dependency problem :cry:

-:cry:
+This notebook follows the original one and contents are almost the same, except I added some additional exeperiments like RPF without BootDQN.

 ## Main result
 Here is the performance of ε-greedy/BootDQN/RPF/RPF+BootDQN in 20x20 DeepSea.